-The existence and predominance of the second type of precipitation in shallow marine cumulus could affect the hydrological cycle and cloud radiative forcing.
-For example, the detrainment moistening and evaporative cooling near cloud top could destabilize the local environment and promote deeper clouds (e.g., preconditioning; Blade and Hartmann 1993), and further, the deeper and wetter clouds would tend to precipitate more, offsetting the tendency for aerosols to suppress precipitation (e.g., Stevens and Seifert, 2008; Stevens and Feingold, 2009).
-However, it should be noted that aerosol effects on clouds and precipitation are tangled with meteorological influences, which has led to considerable disagreement on the impacts of aerosols on precipitation, both in direction (e.g., decrease or increase) as well as magnitude (Stevens and Feingold, 2009).
-Lonitz et al. (2015) analyzed non-precipitating clouds that similar to our study and concluded that small changes in the relative humidity can have similar influence on the development of rain as large changes in aerosol concentration, and that aerosol effects on the formation of precipitation are likely very difficult to separate from co-varying meteorological perturbations.
-The interactions among clouds, precipitation and aerosols from BACEX will be discussed in a separate study.

-Cloud fields documented during CARRIBA projects also showed similar structures to Fig. 14.
+Cloud fields documented during CARRIBA projects and by the MPI group also showed similar structures to Fig. 14.
 For example, frequency distributions showed bimodal peaks in the radar returns, one near cloud base and the other near cloud top (Nuijens et al., 2014).
 However, the peaks observed near cloud tops in this study were attributed to cloud top precipitation and not to stratiform clouds (Nuijens et al., 2014) nor to extended cloud layers near cloud tops as a result of stronger inversion (Siebert et al., 2013).
 Our analysis was confined to shallow marine cumulus clouds (which eliminated the possibility of Sc) and identified precipitating and non-precipitating clouds, which facilitated identification of the peaks near the cloud tops as the precipitation.

 The aircraft in situ observations are used to determine how frequently clouds precipitate during the BACEX flights.
 The daily percentage of precipitating clouds among the total number of clouds observed is shown in Fig. 16.
 The percentage of precipitating clouds for a given day is estimated by the ratio of precipitating clouds to the total number of clouds sampled.
-A cloud is counted only if the PVM-100 liquid water content is larger than 0.02 g m-3 for more than 3 seconds (~ 180 m wide).
-The cloud is classified as precipitating if the precipitation liquid water content, PLWC (derived from the CIP) for a given cloud is larger than 0.1 g m-3.
+A cloud is counted only if the LWC is larger than 0.02 g m-3 for more than 3 seconds (~ 180 m wide).
+The cloud is classified as precipitating if the precipitation liquid water content, PLWC (CIP volume concentration × density of water) for a given cloud is larger than 0.1 g m-3.
 However, the choice of the threshold is arbitrary.